discosultan/field-count/README.md

 # field_count

-Derive the field count of a struct.
+Derive the field count for a struct.

 ## 📦 Getting Started